Pool lighting ain’t what it used to be. 500 watt R-40 flood lamps? History. Modern pools use high-intensity, low energy LEDs.

 LED pool lighting is also much cooler and way more fun than traditional incandescent pool lights.

-If you have other questions on converting your pool lights to LED Color pool lighting, leave a comment below, or call one of illumination experts in our call center for a quick answer.
+If you have other questions on converting your pool lights to LED Color pool lighting, see our pool lighting pages, or call one of illumination experts in our call center for a quick answer.

 InTheSwim Blog Editor